jsnyder/arm-eabi-toolchain/README.md

 Requirements (OS X)
 -------------------

-You will need to have GCC, make, binutils and latex installed on your machine to compile all of this.
+You will need to have GCC, make, binutils and texinfo installed on your machine to compile all of this.
 You can get all of these on Mac OS X, by just installing the Apple Developer Tools which are free [here](http://developer.apple.com/Tools/).

 For those of you who get to this page using Xcode 4.3 and Lion, the command line tools are no longer bundled by default, and there is no /Developer anymore.
 To install them, open Xcode, go to Preferences -> Downloads -> Components -> Command Line Tools.
 This should install make, gcc etc.

-You will also need gmp, mpfr and mpc first.
+You may also need libelf and texinfo first.
 I recommend installing these from [homebrew](https://github.com/mxcl/homebrew) for now.
 I'll add these to the Makefile once I have a consistent configuration that can be used for both Linux & OS X.